9 Tips for Safe Travel in Mexico

 4 – Don’t pay fines

 This point refers more to the safety of your wallet than your person.
-If you are traveling by vehicle in Mexico you will encounter many police and military check points.
+If you are living the Van Life and traveling by vehicle in Mexico you will encounter many police and military check points.
 99% of time they will ask you where you are coming from, where you are going and perhaps perform a brief search before waving you on your way.
 However in some places, particularly if your vehicle stands out from other traffic as a “gringo-wagen” you may encounter

 corrupt opportunistic officials who will try to extort a bribe from you.